This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 “Does this mattress contain any harmful chemicals?”

-It is very normal for a new product (including a mattress) to have a mild ‘new’ smell upon delivery.
+It is very normal for a new product (including a mattress) to have a new product smell upon delivery.
 Some people are sensitive to certain new product smells and odours, but it doesn’t mean that the smell is harmful or toxic.
-If you are sensitive to new product odours, we recommend ‘airing’ the product out (place mattress outside or open windows).

-If you are concerned about toxic chemicals from a new mattress, many mattresses these days have been formally certified as ‘non-toxic and eco-friendly’.
-These certifications are usually listed within product information.
-We have summarised the major health certifications when it comes to mattresses in 2021.
+If you are concerned about toxic chemicals from a new mattress, many products these days have been formally tested in terms of health and toxicity.
+These certifications are usually listed in the product information.

 13. Delivery times and cost